ovibinzia1885/Priyo-Shop-Automation-POM/README.md

 ## Prerequisite:
 1. Need to install jdk 1.8
 2. Need good internet connectivity
+3. Check all xpath and id or class name not updated if site element and locator project will not work .

 ## Run the automation script:
 1. Open cmd to the project folder